What is Project 2025? Inside the wishlist Trump disavows.

 - The 922-page “Mandate for Leadership 2025: The Conservative Promise,” a compilation of essays outlining a conservative policy agenda

-- A personnel database that’s been gathered to share with a conservative president-elect
+- A personnel database that’s been assembled to share with a conservative president-elect

 - Videos training conservatives on how to serve in a presidential administration

-Note: Editor’s note: The spelling of Russell Vought’s name was corrected on Oct.
-4, 2024, the date of the article’s initial publication.